The importance of having self compassion.

 Self-Compassion’s Role in Love and Relationships

 Self-compassion plays an enormous role in love and relationships.
 Not only is it strongly related to to psychological well-being, but people who have high levels of self compassion are also more likely to resolve conflicts using compromise as well as be more true to themselves and their romantic partner.
-People who are high in self compassion are able to balance their own needs and their partners better and when people are kind to themselves, they are also more likely to be kind to their partners.
+They are are able to balance their own needs and their partners better and when people are kind to themselves, they are also more likely to be kind to their partners.

 So the next time you feel like a failure, or you question your worthiness, please give yourself a break.
 Acknowledge that no human is perfect, and that you deserve to be happy.
 Just be yourself, judgement free.